 One day a wealthy magistrate wished to betroth Kyriake to his son.
 Not only was she young and beautiful, but her parents were wealthy, and the magistrate wished to control that wealth.
 The magistrate went to her parents to request her hand, but Saint Kyriake told him that she wished to remain a virgin, for she had dedicated herself to Christ.

 The magistrate was angered by her words, so he went to the emperor Diocletian to denounce the saint and her parents as Christians who mocked the idols, and refused to offer sacrifice to them.

 Diocletian sent soldiers to arrest the family and have them brought before him.
-He asked them why they would not honor the gods which he himself honored.
-They told him that these were false gods, and that Christ was the one true God.
+He asked them why they would not honour the gods which he himself honoured.
+They told him that these were false gods and that Christ was the one true God.

 Dorotheus was beaten until the soldiers grew tired and were unable to continue.
 Since neither flattery nor torment had any effect, Diocletian sent Dorotheus and Eusebia to Melitene on the eastern border between Cappadocia and Armenia.
 Then he sent Saint Kyriake to be interrogated by his son-in-law and co-ruler Maximian at Nicomedia.

 Maximian urged her not to throw her life away, promising her wealth and marriage to one of Diocletian’s relatives if she would worship the pagan gods.
 Saint Kyriake replied that she would never renounce Christ, nor did she desire worldly riches.
 Enraged by her bold answer, Maximian had her flogged.
 The soldiers who administered this punishment became tired, and had to be replaced three times.

 Shamed by his failure to overcome a young woman, Maximian sent Saint Kyriake to Hilarion, the eparch of Bithynia, at Chalcedon.
 He told Hilarion to either convert Kyriake to paganism, or send her back to him.